Why ED Medications Sometimes Fall Short

 - Have tried Viagra or Cialis at the maximum recommended dose without adequate results

-- Are over 40 — testosterone declines approximately 1-2% per year after age 30
+- Are over 40.
+Testosterone drops roughly 1-2% per year after age 30.

-- Use anabolic steroids or have in the past (exogenous steroids suppress natural testosterone production)
+- Use anabolic steroids or have in the past.
+Exogenous steroids suppress natural testosterone production.

 Important Considerations